Guest post by Sarah Woodard, Spiritual Educator from Stone Bridge Transformation.

 How to Start Meditating

 Most people I talk to are interested in meditating, but they’re not sure where to begin.
-Follow this quick steps to begin your meditation journey.
+Follow these quick steps to begin your meditation journey.

 Step 1 – Find a Space